csenio/llc/packages/dialog/README.md

   - [ ] dialog can be styled to be scrollable
   - [ ] dialog position can shift between mobile / desktop view
   - [ ] dialog can be styled to be larger than the screen
+  - [ ] allow all events to be triggered from the outside
 - [ ] animation
   - [ ] backdrop can have fade in and fade out animation
   - [ ] content can have fade in and fade out animation